arangodb/arangodb/Documentation/Books/HTTP/Repairs/README.md

 - the `replicationFactor` *must not be changed* for any affected collection or prototype collection (i.e. set in `distributeShardsLike`, including [SmartGraphs](../../Manual/Graphs/SmartGraphs/)),
-- affected collections or prototype collections *should not be renamed*,
 - *neither should shards be moved* of one of those prototypes
 - and shutdown of DBServers *should be avoided* during the repairs.
 Also only one repair job should run at any given time.